altomator/Image_Retrieval/README.md

 ### C. Load
 An XML database (BaseX.org) is the back-end.
-Querying the metadata is done with XQuery (setting up the HTTP BaseX server is detailled here: https://github.com/altomator/EN-data_mining).
-All the XQuery files and the other support files (.css, .jpg) must be stored in a $RESTPATH folder.
+Querying the metadata is done with XQuery (setting up the HTTP BaseX server is detailled [here](https://github.com/altomator/EN-data_mining)).
+All the XQuery files and the other support files (.css, .jpg) must be stored in a `$RESTPATH` folder.

 Note: the web app is minimalist and BaseX is not an effective choice for searching in large databases.

 The web app uses [IIIF Image API](http://iiif.io/api/image/2.0/) and [Mansory](https://masonry.desandro.com/) grid layout JavaScript library for image display.
 The web app is builded around 2 files, a HTML form and a results list page.
 The business logic is implemented with JavaScript and XQuery FLOWR.

-The form (findIllustrations-form.xq) exposes 2 databases to users: general illustrations and illustrated ads.
+The form (`findIllustrations-form.xq`) exposes 2 databases to users: general illustrations and illustrated ads.
 It can be switch in DEBUG mode to access more databases and to add filtering features, which can be helpful when a complete database is implemented (mixing illustrations and illustrated ads).

 ![gallicaPix](http://www.euklides.fr/blog/altomator/Image_Retrieval/form.png)

-The results list (findIllustrations-app.xq) also has a DEBUG mode which implements a filtering functionality (for ads and filtered illustrations) and some more minor tools (display, edit).
+The results list (`findIllustrations-app.xq`) also has a DEBUG mode which implements a filtering functionality (for ads and filtered illustrations) and some more minor tools (display, edit).

 The results list page also call some XQuery scripts which perform updates on the database (thanks to the XQuery Update Facility).